gcfacchi/TomAugspurger.github.io/content/joblib-distributed.md

     clf.fit(X_train, y_train)
 ```

-The `.fit` call will then be parallelized across all the workers in your
+The `.fit` call is parallelized across all the workers in your cluster.
+Here's
-cluster.
-Here's the distributed dashboard during that training.
+the distributed dashboard during that training.

 <video src="/images/distributed-joblib-cluster.webm" autoplay controls loop width="80%">
   Your browser doesn't support HTML5 video.